nick-nugat/nick-nugat.github.io/content/Hashing collisions.md

 ---
-updated: 2024-03-03T16:55
+updated: 2024-03-03T17:27
 ---
 # Collisions
-- happens when a hash function maps a search key into a location the hash table is already using
+Collisions happens when a hash function maps a search key into a location the hash table is already using.

-## Resolving them
-1. use another location in hash table
-2. change hash table structure so array can represent more than one value
+> [!important]+ There are three kinds of locations on a hash table:
+> 1. occupied
+> 2. empty (null or never contained anything)
+> 3. available

 ### Linear probing
-hash table is searched **sequentially**.
+The hash table is searched **sequentially**.
-- if location is **occupied**, search the *next* location
+- if location is **occupied**, search the *next* location with a certain algorithm

 > [!NOTE] Algorithm
 > 1. Calculate the hash key. (i.e. **key = data % size**)